-We will speak to the parents and child and consider whether the pupil needs to be added to the SEN register.
-This is a list of pupils who are having support that is different or additional to what is normally given to children their age.
+We will speak to the parents and child and consider whether the pupil needs to be added to the SEND Record.
+This is a list of pupils who are having support that is different or additional to what is usually given to children their age.